Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 The SDK contains an ASP.NET Core specific extension method `AddOrpiusToolRegistration`.
-When you call this method the `IServiceCollection` is used as the container for resolving Tool types; whether they be interfaces or classes.
+When you call this method the `IServiceCollection` is used as the container for resolving tool types; whether they be interfaces or classes.
 Under the covers the extension method performs the following: